tvdboom/ATOM/docs_sources/user_guide/models.md

 Many deep learning use cases, for example in computer vision, use datasets with more than 2 dimensions, e.g. image data can have shape (n_samples, length, width, rgb).
 Luckily, scikeras has a workaround to be able to work with such datasets.
-Learn with this [example](../../examples/deep_learning) how to use ATOM to train and validate a Convolutional Neural Network on an image dataset.
+Learn with this [example][example-deep-learning] how to use ATOM to train and validate a Convolutional Neural Network on an image dataset.

 !!! warning
     Models implemented with [keras](https://keras.io/) can only use